Cyclenerd/google-cloud-shell-vscode/README.md

-# Run OpenVSCode Server on Google Cloud Shell
+# Run OpenVSCode Server in Google Cloud Shell

-Install and start [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server) on [Google Cloud Shell](https://cloud.google.com/shell/).
+Install and start [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server) in [Google Cloud Shell](https://cloud.google.com/shell/).

-Google Cloud Shell is available at no additional cost for Google Cloud customers and zou get 5 GB of persistent storage.
+Google Cloud Shell is available at no additional cost (free) for Google Cloud customers and you get 5 GB of persistent storage.

 ## 1. Open